keymetrics/doc-pm2/ch/plus/guide/modules.md

 ### Wanna share your module?

-If you built a module, please send us an email, we will promote your module and add it to Keymetrics: [https://keymetrics.io/contact/](https://keymetrics.io/contact/)
+If you built a module, please send us an email, we will promote your module and add it to PM2 Plus: [https://keymetrics.io/contact/](https://keymetrics.io/contact/)

 Have fun!